Track Inventory in Manufacturing Firms with QuickBooks 2013

 Tracking inventory in a manufacturing firm, with the help of QuickBooks 2013 or not, is more difficult than in other types of businesses.
 When you boil down everything to its essence, the problem stems from a couple of tricky accounting requirements:

-In a manufacturing environment, the manufacturer combines raw materials items into finished goods items.
-This means — and this is the challenging part — that the manufacturing process reduces the inventory count and value for some items (the raw materials or the components) while at the same time it increases the count and value of the other, finished goods items.
+In a manufacturing environment, the manufacturer combines raw materials items into finished-goods items.
+This means — and this is the challenging part — that the manufacturing process reduces the inventory count and value for some items (the raw materials or the components) and at the same time it increases the count and value of the other, finished-goods items.

 QuickBooks solves the first problem related to manufacturing inventory; however, QuickBooks doesn’t solve or address the second problem.
 Fortunately, as long as you’re a small manufacturer, you probably don’t need to worry too much about the second problem.
 You should ask your CPA about this.
 But don’t worry — Congress and the Internal Revenue Service have provided a bunch of loopholes for making the accounting easier for the small guys.

 If you’re using QuickBooks Pro or some earlier versions of QuickBooks Premier, you don’t have the capability to account for the manufacture of inventory in QuickBooks.
 The best that you can do is use group items to combine into individual items on a customer’s invoice.

 This approach sounds sloppy, but it isn’t quite as bad as you may think at first blush.
 You can choose to show only the group item on a customer invoice.
 This means that a florist selling red roses and vases can “manufacture” a crystal vase of a dozen red roses and then show the manufactured item as a group item on the customer’s invoice.

 The one thing that’s problematic about the “just use a group item” approach is that it doesn’t give you a way to track the finished goods’ inventory values.